-The Law-Enforcement Assisted Diversion (LEAD) and Covid-19 adapted program, Co-LEAD, which brings together the Public Defenders Association, the homelessness response system, and the health care system to provide case management, alternatives to incarceration, pathways to housing, and health care access.
+The Law-Enforcement Assisted Diversion (LEAD) and Covid-19 adapted program, Co-LEAD, which brings together the Public Defenders Association, the homelessness response system, criminal legal system, and the health care system to provide case management, alternatives to incarceration, pathways to housing, and health care access.

 Medical Respite programs that recognize the needs of individuals who are unhoused and have complex or acute medical needs, preventing people from being discharged to the streets or shelters that are not equipped for this higher level of care.